Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 What Are the Different Sizes of Breast Implants?

-Just like natural breasts, not all breast implants are created equal.
-Breast implants are available in a range of sizes to accommodate different body types and cosmetic desires.
+Just like breasts, not all breast implants are created equal.
+Breast implants are available in a range of sizes to accommodate different body types and cosmetic goals.

 When surgeons and patients say “implant size”, they usually refer to the implant’s volume (in cc).
 However, there are other measurements that will determine the final cup size and shape of your breasts.